Who can change energy providers?

 Customers who have a smart meter or electricity usage monitor installed will be able to monitor their real-time usage.
 This will reveal your exact energy habits, where and when your household uses the most electricity.

 By understanding your usage requirements, you can better identify which energy deals are best suited to your household.
+The hours you use electricity will also guide your choice of tariff:

 - If you use more electricity during peak periods, a single rate tariff will be cheaper than a time of use tariff.